-The end date is: field placement.
-To receive credit for this field urs during the quarter.
-(One course hour requires 45 s of work.)
-Students are required to submit a time log to ents the hours worked. ee credit hours in any one approved field placement ommittee. placement(s) for credit: Yes No field placement unless the experience is substantially lacement.
-The maximum number of field-placement Hours of Credit Earned and commitments in addition to the field placement: Day/Time/# Hours per Week
+Field Placement start date is: .
+The end date is: .

+Student is enrolled in (#) course hours for this field placement.
+To receive credit for this field placement, Student must work a total of (#) hours during the quarter.
+(One course hour requires 45 hours of work, and two course hours requires 90 hours of work.)
+Students are required to submit a time log to the faculty supervisor that contemporaneously documents the hours worked.

+Please note: A student may take no more than three credit hours in any one approved field placement without approval from the Academic Standards Committee.

+Student previously participated in the following field placement(s) for credit: Yes No

+Please note: Credit is not available for a second field placement unless the experience is substantially different from the experience gained in the first placement.
+The maximum number of field-placement hours a student may earn is six hours.

+Field Placement

+Hours of Credit Earned

+During the quarter, Student has the following classes and commitments in addition to the field placement:

+Name of Class/Commitment

+Day/Time/# Hours per Week